Actions

 Dropdowns!
 These enable easy navigation on both phone and computer.
 I prefer dropdowns because they hide content while keeping questions visible.
 This allows me to test my memory and add new actions to answers when I have new thoughts.
 I added an icon to each question for categorization.
 Recognizing an icon requires less cognitive effort than reading the entire question.
 The icon serves as a visual prefix, similar to commit message conventions that begin with “feat:”, “fix:”, “docs:”, or “chore:” to quickly identify the type of change.
 The page looks less cluttered, making me more likely to visit again.

-As mentioned below, bookmarks aren’t shared across browsers and devices without using cloud.
+As mentioned below, bookmarks aren’t shared across browsers and devices without using the cloud.
 On my home page, I added a dropdown menu that contains frequently used research paper repositories and news websites.
 This way, I can access these important links in real time.
 I also added a custom button with Javascript that opens all links at once across tabs.
 This way, I have access to SOTA research.

 October